A Sequential Algorithm for Generating Random Graphs: Bounding the Variance of the SIS estimate

-Note that equations (\ref{eq:goal}, \ref{eq:Eg<=1}) finish the proof.
-Thus we only need to prove (\ref{eq:Eg<=1}). \paragraph{Proof of Equation (\ref{eq:Eg<=1}).} Before starting the proof it is important to see that $g(\mc{N})=f(\mc{N})^{-1}$ and the aim of Section \ref{sec:Kim-Vu-Calc} was to show $\mb{E}(f(\mc{N}))=1+o(1)$.
-In this section we show that concentration results of section \ref{sec:Kim-Vu-Calc} are strong enough to bound the variance of $g(\mc{N})$ as well.
+Note that equations \eqref{eq:goal} and \eqref{eq:Eg<=1} finish the proof.
+Thus, we only need to prove equation (\ref{eq:Eg<=1}). \begin{proof}[of Equation (\ref{eq:Eg<=1})] Before starting the proof it is important to see that $g(\mc{N})=f(\mc{N})^{-1}$ and the aim of Section \ref{sec:Kim-Vu-Calc} was to show that $\mb{E}(f(\mc{N}))=1+o(1)$.
+In this section we will show that the concentration results of Section \ref{sec:Kim-Vu-Calc} are strong enough to bound the variance of $g(\mc{N})$ as well.